OmittedHarpy/senior-project/README.md

 # senior-project
-The GitHub Pages site for my Computer Science Senior project
+This is a Todo list application that I am developing for my Computer Science Senior project: https://lrparsons.github.io/senior-project